Aditya-Manapure/Bug-Busters/README.md

 # Drop-Blocks
-This is an application which allows user to store their confidential files securely to the blockchain
+This is an Web-Application which allows user to store their confidential files securely in the blockchain.

 Tech Stack